 Ultimately, as I tried to neatly tie together my thoughts about the 2016 study on interpolitical relationships in a fresh, 2019 context, I thought again of what Dr. Brown had said about a baseline of "mutual respect."
 Certainly, everyone has different boundaries and standards for what they seek in a partner, often shaped by identity and lived experience.
 But is it possible to feel respected by someone whose views and political participation disrespect the existence of other people like you?
 Of other groups you regard as equal?
 Of the fundamental values you hold at a time of nearly unprecedented assaults on these values?
 For all the frequent op-eds and cultural essays by men who refuse to date feminists — and by conservative women who refuse to date feminist men — don't women and feminists have standards of our own?
 Don't we have a fundamental need to feel respected, to be consistent in our values?

 When I think about my own experience in a relationship with someone with whom I shared deep political and ideological differences today, what comes to mind first is how young I was.
-My conversations with Melina, Jill, Mariah, and doctors Brown and Lombardo prompted me to reevaluate my own past and all that I hadn't considered at the time.
+My conversations with Melina, Amy, Mariah, and doctors Brown and Lombardo prompted me to reevaluate my own past and all that I hadn't considered at the time.
 I realise I'd held an unshakable belief that I had not just the power, but the obligation, to change and unconditionally support someone — no matter the exhaustive cost to me personally.
 As I've struggled to take care of myself amid a constantly either draining or terrifying news cycle in the last almost three years, I've gradually come to shed that mindset altogether.

 Relationships and human connections don't exist in a vacuum; different people find different interactions and conversations rewarding.
 But we are living in an age of children in cages and alleged abusers in the White House and Supreme Court.
 I understand the choice to opt out of the debilitating emotional labor of discussing with a partner why children do not belong in cages and abusers do not belong in power.